 No, the title of this blog entry does not reference the 1960s horror movie, Equinox, although, in its way, it's not all that far removed.
-It references the smiling chap you see to the left, which is the beastly demon from my novelette "Fugue Devil," as realized by artist Phillip Reynolds for my first fiction collection, Fugue Devil & Other Weird Horrors (Macabre, Inc., 1994).
+It references the smiling chap you see to the left, which is the beastly demon from my novelette "Fugue Devil," as realized by artist Phillip Reynolds for my first fiction collection, Fugue Devil & Other Weird Horrors (Macabre, Inc., 1992).
 More by happenstance than design, this particular critter came up in conversation on two separate occasions over the past couple of days, which put me in a mood to reflect on this dear, deadly old friend of mine.
 Permit me to share some of those reflections with you.
 There is no charge.
-Well, there is if you'd care to buy the novelette, which I would of course appreciate, but you can read on here, and I shan't send you a bill.
+Well, there is if you'd care to buy the novelette, which I would of course appreciate, but if you continue reading here, I shan't send you a bill.

 Many of you who follow this blog likely have already read "Fugue Devil."
 It's one of my more well-known stories, I think, even though it's over twenty years old.
 While the original collection in which it appeared is long out of print — and exceptionally difficult to find — the novelette (as well as its sequel, "Devil's Eye") may be found lurking in two of my other collections, The Last Trumpet and Other Gods, both readily available from Wildside Press and Dark Regions Press, respectively.